AnayBhoraskar/TEAM_IRON/README.md

 # Code_cov_clone
 ## In this  Project we have cloned some web pages of Codecov.

-> codecov.io
-#Codecov is the leading, dedicated code coverage solution.
+## Codecov is the leading, dedicated code coverage solution.

 ## Table of contents